beltram/rs-training/slides/doc/function.md

 ## function

-* There is an extra possibility when documenting a function.
+* there is an extra possibility when documenting a function.
 You can write specific text for args
-* You cannot document return type though
+* you cannot document return type though

 ```rust
 /// Brief.